neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 (Instance 58 is used for desktop and instance 275 for mobile.)
 You can specify the premium instance to use with the config keys `service/preview/bws/mobile` and `service/preview/bws/desktop` manually.

+**screeenly** offers unlimited free screenshots and [self hosting](https://github.com/stefanzweifel/screeenly/wiki/Requirements-and-Install)
+It has HTTPS by default and usually creates proper screenshots.
+You can either just enter an api key and use the hosted version at [screeenly.com](https://secure.screeenly.com/) or enter a full url like `https://secure.screeenly.com/api/v1?key=yourapikey` where everything before `?key=` is the api url and the key is your api key.

 **screenshotlayer** offers 100 free screenshots per month.
 If you need more, you have to buy a subscription.
 Triggers the bot protection on more websites and HTTPS is not supported.